Orange-OpenSource/hurl/docs/hurl.md

 ### --progress {#progress}

-Print filename and status for each test
+Print filename and status for each test (on stderr)

 ### --summary {#summary}

-Print test metrics at the end of the run
+Print test metrics at the end of the run (on stderr)

 ### --test {#test}

-Activate test mode; equals --output /dev/null --progress --summary
+Activate test mode; equals --no-output --progress --summary

 ### -x, --proxy [protocol://]host[:port] {#proxy}